camoverride/camoverride.github.io/_posts/2017-10-10-naive-bayes-text-classification.md

 Intuitively, this result makes sense.
 Three out of four times, the word "auld" appears in Scots, and documents labeled "Scots" occur more frequently than documents in the "English" category.

+If you paid attention to the way that the data was collected, you might think that the division of text into different documents was a bit arbitrary.
+When filtering emails, it makes sense to keep track of what proportion of incoming mail was labeled spam.
+This is because the spam model and the spam corpus exist in the same environment.
+In our case, the environments won't match.
+We are not randomly selecting a Wikipedia article and guessing the language.
+Instead, users will input snippets of text to learn what language it is in.
+There are 5,535,380 English Wikipedia articles at the time of this writing, but only 48,228 in Scots.
+If we were to take the prior probabilities of an article being in English vs Scots, we would be more than a hundred times more likely to identify it as English, all other things being equal.
+Because of that, we might want to rethink our prior.

+Because there are two Scots articles in our toy corpus and only one in English, this means that the prior for Scots is 2/3.
+If we relax this prior assumption,